CEPAS 2026: See the Interactive Programme & Submit a Late Breaking Abstract!

-We are pleased to announce that the pre-congress course programme for CEPAS 2026 is now available online!
+We are delighted to announce that the interactive scientific programme for is now available online.

 Half-day paediatric courses